-Making annoying phone calls in covered under California Penal Code Section 653m.
-In basic terms, it's a crime to make repeated or harassing phone calls, or to make a phone call using obscene or threatening language.
+Making annoying phone calls is covered under California Penal Code Section 653m.
+In basic terms, it's a crime to make repeated or harassing phone calls or to use obscene or threatening language.

-Just a single incident of harassing by phone is sufficient to support a criminal charge of annoying phone calls under Penal Code Section 653m(a).
+A single incident of phone harassment is sufficient to support a criminal charge of annoying phone calls under Penal Code Section 653m(a).

-If there were multiple phone calls, which would be considered repeated harassment, a criminal charge could be filed under Penal Code Section 653m(b).
-It's important to note that making a harassing or annoying phone call is not just limited to calling with a telephone.
+If multiple phone calls were made, which would be considered repeated harassment, a criminal charge could be filed under Penal Code Section 653m(b).
+It's important to note that making a harassing or annoying phone call is not limited to calling with a telephone.

-It also applies to sending obscene text messages, email, or other forms of an electronic message.
+It also applies to sending obscene text messages, emails, or other forms of an electronic message.
 Annoying phone calls are more serious than simple prank calls.

-Today is different as caller ID and phone logs can provide evidence of making annoying phone calls.
-In Los Angeles County, a common example of making annoying or harassing phone calls includes a situation of where a husband and wife are going through a stressful divorce process, and they are currently living in separate locations.
+Today is different, as caller ID and phone logs can provide evidence of annoying phone calls.
+In Los Angeles County, a common example of annoying or harassing phone calls includes a situation in which a husband and wife are going through a stressful divorce process and are currently living in separate locations.

-Additionally, she files for a domestic violence restraining order against him, which makes it even more difficult for him to spend time with his kids.
-For only a single incident of harassment by phone, it's not a criminal offense unless the alleged victim is able to prove the phone call was placed with the specific intent to harass, or that the language that was used during the phone call was obscene or threatening.
+Additionally, she filed for a domestic violence restraining order against him, which made it even more difficult for him to spend time with his kids.
+For only a single incident of harassment by phone, it's not a criminal offense unless the alleged victim is able to prove the phone call was placed with the specific intent to harass or that the language that was used during the phone call was obscene or threatening.

-One of the most common methods to support annoying phone call charges is the use of voice mails by the caller.
-The exact amount and length of phone calls, the relationship between the alleged victim and caller, are important factors considered by a Los Angles County prosecutor on whether to pursue criminal charges.
+One of the most common methods to support annoying phone call charges is the caller's use of voicemail.
+The exact amount and length of phone calls and the relationship between the alleged victim and caller are important factors considered by a Los Angeles County prosecutor when deciding whether to pursue criminal charges.

-If you have been accused of making annoying or harassing phone calls, you need to consult with a Los Angeles criminal defense lawyer at Eisner Gorin LLP as soon as possible.
-A criminal conviction could impact you future opportunities for many years.
+If you have been accused of making annoying or harassing phone calls, it's crucial that you consult with a Los Angeles criminal defense lawyer at Eisner Gorin LLP as soon as possible.
+A criminal conviction could have serious implications for your future.

-Let our attorneys review all the facts and circumstances of your case in order to determine a solid defense strategy.
-Now that we have covered a basic overview of making annoying phone calls above, let's take a closer look at the legal definitions, penalties, and legal defense below.
+Let our attorneys review all the facts and circumstances of your case to determine a solid defense strategy.
+Now that we have covered a basic overview of making annoying phone calls above let's take a closer look at the legal definitions, penalties, and defenses below.

 California Penal Code Section 653m – Annoying Phone Calls